 • 70,000 schools in 116 countries had signed up as Global Friend Schools supporting the World’s Children’s Prize.

-• So far, 52 Child Rights Heroes and 15 Decade Prize Laureates have been selected and honoured, all of whom have inspired children all over the world.
+• So far, more than 50 Child Rights Heroes and 15 Decade Prize Laureates have been selected and honoured, all of whom have inspired children all over the world.

 • The Prize money has helped to give thousands of the world’s most disadvantaged children a better life, so far through 60+ projects in 30+ countries.